7.4

 ✓

-Extremely lightweight and flexible, making it an excellent choice for ultralight packing.
+Extremely lightweight and flexible, working well for ultralight packing.

 ✓